rbaihis/microservice_architecture/README.md

   - It is fine to have a hybrid (mono-microservice) system, where some modules remain monolithic to minimize costs when they do not benefit significantly from being split into microservices.
   - Note:
     - Hybrid systems can be cost-effective, They should still be carefully evaluated for potential integration and complexity issues.
+  - you can't excel in microservice architecture if you don't understand Domain driven architecture , DDD helps in identifying and defining bounded contexts, which are foundational for effective microservice decomposition.
+  - Architecting GreenField project :
+    - Since the system is expected to grow and evolve, starting with a monorepository can facilitate easier restructuring and rearchitecting without significant overhead.
+    - why: because ur system will difenetly grow since u decided its a should be ms in the first place. and there is no clear view about the system since its still fresh.
+Using a <b>monorepositor</b>y can be beneficial.
+It simplifies the initial development and integration process.
+As the system grows and matures, having all the microservices in a single repository can make refactoring and architectural changes easier.

 ## Statements about ms not 100% correct:
   - **Each microservice should have its own database** :
     + ==> `Each bounded context should have its own database`, not necessarily each microservice.</b>
+  - **Data Consistency matters 100%**:
+    - No sometimes data consistency does not matter and better to avoid it to not over complex your microservices .
+    - only use it when it matters most :
+      - Ex (when it does not matter ): you are collecting data for analytics or forecasting loosing few data will not matters .
+      - Ex (when it matters ): accounting, banking, finance, orders, payment , database recovery logging , etc ...

 ## A bounded context is not equivalent to a microservice:
   - ## ## Review on Bounded Context: